EsotericSoftware/kryo/README.md

 Not everyone is a Maven fan.
 Using Kryo without Maven requires placing the [Kryo JAR](#installation) on your classpath along with the dependency JARs found in [lib](https://github.com/EsotericSoftware/kryo/tree/master/lib).

+### On Android

+Kryo 5 ships with Objenesis 3.1 which [currently supports](https://github.com/easymock/objenesis/issues/79) Android API >= 26.
+If you want to use Kryo with older Android APIs, you need to explicitely depend on Objensis 2.6.

 ## Quickstart

 Jumping ahead to show how the library can be used: